 In this article, I’m going to run through a couple of effective tactics to using push notifications for ecommerce, and how you can make the most of this channel.

 What Are Push Notifications?

 Push notifications are little popup messages that appear typically within a browser or on a mobile phone to give users vital information.

-While a lot of push notifications in the beginning were about system issues, marketers have begun to use push notifications as another means of contact with their customers.
+While a lot of push notifications, in the beginning, were about system issues, marketers have begun to use them as another means of contact with their customers.

 What’s interesting about push notifications is that a customer doesn’t have to be navigating a brand’s site to receive the notification if they’ve opted into receiving them.